-Artificial intelligence has become an area of strategic importance and a key driver of economic development.
-This technology can bring solutions to many societal challenges from treating diseases to minimising the environmental impact of farming.
-However, it also raises concerns (legal, ethical and socioeconomic).
-The European Union aims to have leadership in this technology to ensure competitiveness and to shape the conditions for its development and use.
+Artificial intelligence (AI) has become an area of strategic importance and a key driver of economic development.
+It can bring solutions to many societal challenges from treating diseases to minimising the environmental impact of farming.
+However, socio-economic, legal and ethical impacts have to be carefully addressed.

 A European approach to Artificial Intelligence

 In its Strategy on Artificial Intelligence, the European Commission puts forward three strands that aim to:

 - place Europe ahead of technological developments and encourage the uptake of AI by the public and private sectors